MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-mission-critical-content.md

 ![Diagram showing Medlallion architecture Network design.](_images/azure-data-factory-mission-critical-network.png)

 - A next generation firewall, like [Azure Firewall](/azure/firewall/overview), should be used to secure network connectivity between your on-premises infrastructure and your Azure virtual network.
 - Self-hosted integration runtime (SHIR) can be deployed on a virtual machine (VM) in your on-premises environment or in Azure.
-It's recommended to deploy the VM in Azure as part of the shared support resource landing zone to simplify governance and security.
+Consider deploying the VM in Azure as part of the shared support resource landing zone to simplify governance and security.
 The SHIR can be used to securely connect to on-premises data sources and perform data integration tasks in ADF.
 - ML-assisted data labeling doesn't support default storage accounts as they're secured behind a virtual network.
 First create a storage account for ML-assisted data labeling, apply the labeling and secure it behind the virtual network.

 **[Private Endpoints](/azure/private-link/private-endpoint-overview):** provide a private IP address from your VNet to an Azure service, effectively bringing the service into your VNet.
-This makes the service accessible only from your VNet or connected networks, ensuring a more secure and private connection.
+This functionality makes the service accessible only from your VNet or connected networks, ensuring a more secure and private connection.
 Private Endpoints use Azure Private Link, which secures the connection to the PaaS service.
 If your workload uses any resources that don't support Private Endpoints, you may be able to use [Service Endpoints](/azure/virtual-network/virtual-network-service-endpoints-overview).
 Private Endpoints are the recommended solution for mission-critical workloads, so default to using them whenever possible and practical.

 Further guidance for mission-critical - [Networking and connectivity](/azure/well-architected/mission-critical/mission-critical-networking-connectivity)

 ## Callouts

-- The preferred approach would shift the ML workload into the operational system/domain.
-The Data Platform targets analytical workloads and their related SLAs and capabilities.
-This should be investigated before committing to standing up a mission-critical solution.
+In your own use case, be sure to determine whether the use is operational in nature, like the one used for this scenario, or related to the data platform.
+If your use case is related to the data platform, like a data science or analytics use case, it may not meet the criteria to treat it as mission-critical.
+Mission-critical workloads require a significant amount of resources to support them and should only be defined as such if they justify the resource investments.

 ## Alternatives